Engoo Blog Business & Work

 2. Explain why you're worth the extra pay.

-Here are some reasons you can use to justify your request:
+Here are some reasons you can use to explain your request:

 • You have a very specific skill set or background that the company needs.